ekoret/typegraphql-express-typeorm-backend/README.md

 Compiles and watches TypeScript files for changes.
 If changes occur, the TypeScript files will re-compile.

 `dev`
 Starts the server with nodemon for reloading and development.
+Use this along side the `watch` script to develop.

 ## Tech Information